-Verizon issues statement on unlimited data upgrade glitch, says phone and plan can be keptAlex Wagner - Deputy Managing Editor, News Desk
+Verizon issues statement on unlimited data upgrade glitch, says phone and plan can be keptAlex Wagner - Editorial Director of News and Content

 Were you able to take advantage of the Verizon website glitch this past weekend that allowed unlimited data plan customers to upgrade to subsidized hardware and keep their grandfathered plan?
 If so, you'll be glad to hear that Verizon has finally revealed what exactly went on and what it plans to do with the subscribers that upgraded.